lancehilliard/ScenarioObjects/README.md

         protected static IWidgetRepository WidgetRepoFake;
     }

-As more and more scenario classes extend ScenarioObjects, it grows to offer you more and more re-usable fields.
+As more and more spec classes use ScenarioObjects, it grows to offer you more and more re-usable fields.